 Deoksugung Palace (덕수궁)

-The place we chose for our private photo session, because of its gardens but also the mix of old and new buildings.
+We chose the place for our private photo session because of its gardens and the mix of old and new buildings.

 Address: 99 Sejong-daero, Jung-gu, Seoul, South Korea